 That glint in her eye, however, could have never predicted what came to pass – from an impromptu night of dancing to drumbeats on Elephantine Island to the headache-inducing marathon of riddles Sam plagued us with as we sailed down the Nile or the moment Mia and Georgia felt inspired to try on the belly dancing garb in the Aswan bazaar to give us all a hilarious show.

-Moments like these made the trip for me.
 They showed me that traveling on a guided tour with a group of people my own age not only leads to moments I otherwise would have never had in Egypt, but it allows for lasting connections to form as you travel about the country together, bonding even more with each passing day.

 Before my trip to Egypt, I would have said guided group tours are like traveling with training wheels.
 As someone who is addicted to discovering the edges of my comfort zone, that just didn’t appeal to me at all.